Article

 West Kowloon Bamboo Theatre, Photo Credit: Hong Kong Design Centre

 In recent years, there has been a gradual shift from bamboo scaffolding to metal scaffolding in modern construction projects.
 Metal scaffolding offers improved safety features, easier assembly, and higher load-bearing capacity.
 However, despite these advantages, Hong Kong still values bamboo scaffolding for its sustainability and cost-effectiveness.
-Bamboo is a rapidly growing plant, capable of growing up to three feet per day, making it a readily available and affordable resource.
+Bamboo is a rapidly growing plant, with some species capable of growing up to three feet per day, making it a readily available and affordable resource.
 Bamboo scaffolding holds a significant place in Hong Kong's architectural heritage and cultural identity, and it remains an iconic aspect of the city.
 Despite the challenging working conditions, the future of bamboo scaffolding in Hong Kong will depend on various factors and the evolving needs of the construction industry.